Print this page

 Note: The selected field must appear in the relative path to the source files that you set on the Import Details page.

 b.Under Full text, select one of the following options:

-□None: Do not import full-text files.
+□None: No import of full-text files.

 □Metadata field: If you are importing text content in the flat file, select the field that contains this content.
 Ringtail uses the selected field values to create associated text files for searching.